galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > 1. What does the X-axis of the heatmap represent?
 What about the Y axis?
 > 2. Do you observe anything in the clustering of the samples and the genes?
-> 3. What changes if you regenerate the heatmap, this time selecting `Plot the data as it is` in *"Advanced - log transformation"*/*"Data transformation"*?
+> 3. What changes if you regenerate the heatmap, this time selecting `Plot the data as it is` in *"Data transformation"*?
+> 4. Why cannot we use `Log2(value) transform my data` in *"Data transformation"*?
-> 4. How could you generate a heatmap of normalized counts for all up-regulated genes with fold change > 2?
+> 5. How could you generate a heatmap of normalized counts for all up-regulated genes with fold change > 2?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-The X-axis shows the 7 samples, together with a dendrogram representing the similarity between their patterns of gene expression.
-The Y-axis shows the 130 differentially expressed genes, likewise with a dendrogram representing the similarity between the patterns of gene expression. <!-- hope this is correct -->
+The X-axis shows the 7 samples, together with a dendrogram representing the similarity between their levels of gene expression.
+The Y-axis shows the 130 differentially expressed genes, likewise with a dendrogram representing the similarity between the levels of gene expression.
 > > 2.
 The samples are clustering by treatment.
 > > 3.
-The scale changes and the differences between the genes are not visible anymore.
+The scale changes and we only see few genes.
 > > 4.
+Because the normalized expression of the gene `FBgn0013688` in `GSM461180_treat_paired` is at `0`.
+> > 5.
 Extract the genes with $$log_{2} FC$$ > 1 (filter for genes with `c3>1` on the summary of the differentially expressed genes) and run **heatmap2** {% icon tool %} on the generated table.
 > {: .solution}
 {: .question}